 All regular employees shall receive a normal day's pay for each of the recognized holidays even when they do not work on such holiday.
+An employee must receive compensation for their regularly scheduled day before and after the holiday in order to receive the holiday.
 Non-exempt employees required to perform work on regularly scheduled holidays or special holidays declared by City Council shall be paid at time and one half (1.5) times their hourly rate for the hours actually worked in addition to any holiday pay to which they may be entitled.
-Exempt employees required to perform work on regularly scheduled holidays or special holidays declared by City Council will receive compensatory time at straight time for the hours actually worked in addition to any holiday pay to which they may be entitled.
+Exempt employees required to perform work on regularly scheduled holidays or special holidays declared by City Council scheduled holidays or special holidays declared by City council will receive compensatory time at straight time for the hours actually worked in addition to any holiday pay to which they may be entitled.
 (Reference Overtime article)